Pauline-wanjiku/404-Page/README.md

 ## Overview
 Above I have linked a url for the demo solution.

-This project was a enjoyable to build it being a simple page helped me undestanding how tailwing works.
+Enjoyable project to build, it being a simple page helped me undestanding how tailwind works.
 Some of the things I learnt and undestood better was grid and media query since the project was web responsive.

 Lesson learnt:Build simple and small while learning a new technology this helps with having a stronger foundation for more complex and bigger projects.